Lloyd's List

 Lloyd's List is one of the world's oldest continuously running journals, having provided weekly shipping news in London as early as 1734.
-It was published daily until 2013 (when the final print issue, number 60,850, was published), and is in constantly updated digital format only since then.
+It was published daily until 2013 (when the final print issue, number 60,850, was published), and is now published digitally.

-Also known simply as The List, it was begun by Edward Lloyd, the proprietor of Lloyd's Coffee House, as a reliable and concise source of information for the merchants' agents and insurance underwriters who met regularly in his establishment in Lombard Street to negotiate insurance coverage for trading vessels.
-The digital version, updated hour-to-hour and used internationally, continues to fulfil a similar purpose.
-Today it covers information, analysis and knowledge relevant to the shipping industry, including marine insurance, offshore energy, logistics, market data, research, global trade and law, in addition to shipping news.
+Also known simply as The List, it was begun by Edward Lloyd, the proprietor of Lloyd's Coffee House, as a source of information for merchants' agents and insurance underwriters who met regularly in his establishment on Lombard Street to negotiate insurance coverage for trading vessels.
+It continues to provide this information in addition to marine insurance, offshore energy, logistics, market data, research, global trade and law information, and shipping news.

 History

-Predecessor publications are known.
+The earliest form of Lloyd's List was estimated by some to have begun by 1692.
 One historian, Michael Palmer, wrote that: "No later than January 1692, Lloyd began publishing a weekly newsletter, ‘Ships Arrived at and Departed from several Ports of England, as I have Account of them in London... [and] An Account of what English Shipping and Foreign Ships for England, I hear of in Foreign Ports’".
+Around that time, Lloyd’s News was published three times a week with no particular emphasis on shipping from 1696 to 1697.
 However, claims that Lloyd's List is the oldest continuously published newspaper in the world are disputed.
 The World Association of Newspapers lists several earlier, extant titles.

-Research on the history of Edward Lloyd, the founder of the coffee house, was carried out by Charles Wright and C. Ernest Fayle, authors of A History of Lloyd's, published in 1928 and cited by classification society Lloyd's Register.

-The coffee house is first mentioned in 1689 in the London Gazette, when it was based in Tower Street.
-In 1691, Lloyd moved the premises to Lombard Street, close to the Royal Exchange at the heart of London’s trading activity.
-It became popular with merchants involved with the shipping industry, attracting a crowd that came regularly for news and gossip that Lloyd collected for clients.
-Lloyd’s News was published three times a week with no particular emphasis on shipping from 1696 to 1697.
-However, news continued to be read aloud at the coffee house.